 I really did enjoy this hike.
 It was short but mightily sweet with a new view around every corner and at the summit of every hill.
 It can get quite steep in parts both up and down.
 With crumbly rocks as the trail, there is no need to rush this hike.
 Take it slowly, mind your footing and stop to take in the views frequently.

-If you keep your eyes open, there are also a number of waterfalls to the side of the trail as you make the journey in.
-They weren’t just your arrive waterfalls either.
+If you keep your eyes open, there are also a number of waterfalls to the side of the trail as you make the journey.
+They weren’t just your average waterfalls either.
 You had three-tiered beauties just waiting to be explored.

 In a bizarre arrangement, there was a local man charging 50 cents to continue on the trail and then at the final entrance, another man charged us $1.
 We think there must be some sort of land rights agreement.
 Either way $1.50 is definitely a small price to pay to visit this epic spot.

 After our one-hour journey, we finally reached the waterfall.
 We were at La Silampa.
 I couldn’t believe it, the water was insanely blue.
 It was like the Blue Lagoon on Nusa Lembongan or the water at Kawasan Falls in the Philippines.
 It seemed so out of place to have such tropical water in the middle of the mountains.

 A beautiful little waterfall flowed into the blue pool and then it trickled down into some other smaller pools.
 If you continue down the hill, there is actually a much bigger waterfall that flows from the pools into the canyon below.
 From the drone, it was a sight to behold!
 One of the most amazing natural formations I’ve ever seen.